wangeris/Pi-Pico-Screw-Terminal-Board-with-W5500-Ethernet-module/README.md

 I decided to go with Pi Pico over an ESP32 based board, because Pi Pico pins are standartized, so not as confusing to source, I also expect the software support to be much better based on Raspbery Pi SBC support in the past.

 I went with W5500 for connection/internet as a personal preference for security and stability over WiFi or Bluetooth, as I am using this primarily as a security system with magnetic door sensors.
-But Pi Pico W could be used with this as well.
+Pi Pico W most likely could be used with this as well.

 # Technical side
 Most pins are labeled on the PCB itself.